Psycojoker/mtpl/README.md

 # MyTemplates

-mtpl (as in MyTemplates) is a small script/files templates manager that us git.
+mtpl (as in MyTemplates) is a small script/files templates manager that uses git.

 # Why

-Often scripting, I have a lots of small piece of scripts, code, licences or configurations files that I frequently copy/paste from websites.
+Often scripting, I have a lot of small pieces of scripts, code, licences or configurations files that I frequently copy/paste from websites.
 This is boring and inconvenient (forgetting the website's address, slow, too many steps, tends to leads to error, etc...).
 A perfect task to solve with the power of code.

 Also, sharing is cool.

 # How

-So how to store and distribute a bunch of small pieces of code/text that will evolve in the time and if possible with different versions of the "bunch"?
+So how to store and distribute a bunch of small pieces of code/text that will evolve in time and if possible with different versions of the "bunch"?
 Well git + branch is a perfect solution.
-But git alone isn't very adapt to this usage.
+But git alone doesn't really fit such use.
 So, let's build a small interface on top of it.

 # What

-And voilà, you have a small script that use the power of git to distribute and share severals templates of script/code/licences/configuration files with a simple and powerful way to select one of it without to care on how git is working behind.
+And voilà, you have a small script that use the power of git to distribute and share severals templates of script/code/licences/configuration files with a simple and powerful way to select one of it without caring on how git is working behind.

 # Usage